 The markets get much busier close to Christmas, so a November visit means you have more space to enjoy the cooked and crafted delights (of which there are many).

-Look out, also, for little bonus markets.
-In 2023, for example, the Vinyl & Music X-Mas Market (2024 dates TBA) added the flavour of its main festival to the wider Weihnachtszauber event at Ottakringer brewery.
-And the Medieval Advent market (2024 dates TBA) started up at the end of November.
+Last year, the Vinyl & Music X-Mas Market (2024 dates TBA) added the flavour of its main festival to the wider Weihnachtszauber event at Ottakringer brewery.
+And the Medieval Advent market (2024 dates TBA) started up at the end of November too.

 Exhibitions in November 2024